nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda2.md

 #### Method 2: install both software during environment creation

-When you switch conda environments, conda changes the PATH (and other environment variables) so it searches for software packages in different places.
+When you switch conda environments, conda changes the PATH (and other environment variables) so it searches for software packages in different folders.

 Let's check the PATH for method 1:
 ```